-From Barbie dolls to baby showers to modern-day millennials to Janelle Monáe videos, the color pink has long had a fan base that's diverse and ever-changing.
-Right now Hollywood is showing the color some love with stars like Julia Roberts, Kylie Jenner, Amber Rose, Behati Prinsloo, and Halsey all dyeing their hair shades like baby, flamingo, and even neon Post-it pink.
+From Barbie dolls and baby showers to modern-day millennials and Janelle Monáe videos, the color pink has long had a fan base that's diverse and ever-changing.
+Right now, Hollywood is showing the color some love, with stars like Julia Roberts, Kylie Jenner, Amber Rose, Jaden Smith, Behati Prinsloo, and Halsey all dyeing their hair shades like baby, flamingo, and even neon Post-It pink.

 Although it seems like a great shade for someone just starting to tinker with hair dye, there are a few things to keep in mind if you're looking to channel your inner Jem.
 This isn't a shade that can go on just anyone, as hairstylist Lewis Pallett, who just dyed Suki Waterhouse's hair pink, told us.
 "Brunettes and dark blondes will get a completely different shade of pink compared to people with light or bleached blonde, and dark brown may not get any difference at all," Pallett says.

 And so if you do have darker hair, a brighter, bolder pink would be an easier color to achieve as opposed to a pastel.
 Also, since it can be hard to get exactly the shade you want, it is vital to pay attention to how long you're keeping that dye on.
 "When dealing with color, there’s really no set time for how long to leave it on," Chris Appleton, who dyed Kylie Jenner's hair pink in September, says.
 "You need to watch it, wipe some off the hair to see what’s going on underneath, and keep checking until you get the desired color...
 Less is more, especially with frosted colors."